 A Perfect Fit

 While machines can promise oodles of impressions through ultra-targeted, dirt-cheap ad space (ugh!), a string of computer code can’t write a content masterpiece nor redesign a logo with class.
-Well, not today anyway.
+(Not without some major human oversight, anyway.)

 Therefore, if you’re going to get beat up by programmatic advertising, you might as well make money from it.
 After all, somebody must create the engaging ads and content, so it might as well be you.
-Besides, in today’s economy, who wouldn’t want to diversify their revenue model?
+Besides, in today’s economy — and with so much of the modern agency uncertainty our Magazine Manager blog recently discussed — who wouldn’t want to diversify their revenue model?

 If you work with lots of agencies, your new venture could be the pink elephant in the room.
 However, it doesn’t have to be.